leabstrait/python-course/028-multithreading_multiprocessing/threads_and_processes.md

-We have two common approaches to run code in parallel (achieve multitasking and speed up your program) : via threads or via multiple processes.
+**To run code in parallel for multitasking, use either threads or multiple processes.**

-Process¶
-A Process is an instance of a program, e.g. a Python interpreter.
-They are independent from each other and do not share the same memory.

-Key facts: - A new process is started independently from the first process - Takes advantage of multiple CPUs and cores - Separate memory space - Memory is not shared between processes - One GIL (Global interpreter lock) for each process, i.e. avoids GIL limitation - Great for CPU-bound processing - Child processes are interruptable/killable
+**Process:**
+- An instance of a program (e.g., Python interpreter).
+- Independent, not sharing the same memory.
+- Started independently, takes advantage of multiple CPUs and cores.
+- Separate memory space; memory is not shared between processes.
+- One Global Interpreter Lock (GIL) for each process, avoiding GIL limitation.
+- Great for CPU-bound processing; child processes are interruptable/killable.

-Starting a process is slower that starting a thread Larger memory footprint
+- Starting a process is slower than starting a thread.
-IPC (inter-process communication) is more complicated Threads¶
-A thread is an entity within a process that can be scheduled for execution (Also known as "leightweight process").
-A Process can spawn multiple threads.
-The main difference is that all threads within a process share the same memory.
+- Larger memory footprint.
+- More complicated Inter-Process Communication (IPC).

+**Threads:**
+- An entity within a process, scheduled for execution (lightweight process).
-Key facts: - Multiple threads can be spawned within one process - Memory is shared between all threads - Starting a thread is faster than starting a process - Great for I/O-bound tasks - Leightweight - low memory footprint
+- Multiple threads can be spawned within one process.
+- Memory is shared between all threads.
+- Faster to start than processes; great for I/O-bound tasks.
+- Lightweight with a low memory footprint.

-One GIL for all threads, i.e. threads are limited by GIL Multithreading has no effect for CPU-bound tasks due to the GIL Not interruptible/killable -> be careful with memory leaks increased potential for race conditions
+- One GIL for all threads, limiting their effectiveness for CPU-bound tasks.
+- Multithreading has no effect for CPU-bound tasks due to the GIL.
+- Not interruptible/killable; potential for memory leaks and race conditions.

-Threading in Python¶
+**Threading in Python:**
-Use the threading module.
+- Utilize the threading module.

-Note: The following example usually won't benefit from multiple threads since it is CPU-bound.
-It should just show the example of how to use threads.
+- Example:
+    ```python
     from threading import Thread

     def square_numbers():
         for i in range(1000):
             result = i * i

     if __name__ == "__main__":
-    threads = []
-    num_threads = 10

-    # create threads and asign a function for each thread
-    for i in range(num_threads):
+        threads = [Thread(target=square_numbers) for _ in range(10)]
-        thread = Thread(target=square_numbers)
-        threads.append(thread)

-    # start all threads
         for thread in threads:
             thread.start()

-    # wait for all threads to finish
-    # block the main thread until these threads are finished
         for thread in threads:
             thread.join()
+    ```

-When is Threading useful¶
+**When is Threading useful:**
-Despite the GIL it is useful for I/O-bound tasks when your program has to talk to slow devices, like a hard drive or a network connection.
-With threading the program can use the time waiting for these devices and intelligently do other tasks in the meantime.
+- Despite the GIL, useful for I/O-bound tasks where the program interacts with slow devices (e.g., hard drive, network).

-Example: Download website information from multiple sites.
-Use a thread for each site.
+- Example: Downloading website information from multiple sites using a thread for each site.

-Multiprocessing¶
+**Multiprocessing:**
-Use the multiprocessing module.
-The syntax is very similar to above.
+- Utilize the multiprocessing module; similar syntax to threading.
+- Example:
+    ```python

-from multiprocessing import Process import os
+    from multiprocessing import Process
+    import os

     def square_numbers():
         for i in range(1000):
             result = i * i

     if __name__ == "__main__":
-    processes = []
-    num_processes = os.cpu_count()

-    # create processes and asign a function for each process
-    for i in range(num_processes):
+        processes = [Process(target=square_numbers) for _ in range(os.cpu_count())]
-        process = Process(target=square_numbers)
-        processes.append(process)

-    # start all processes
         for process in processes:
             process.start()

-    # wait for all processes to finish
-    # block the main thread until these processes are finished
         for process in processes:
             process.join()
+    ```

-When is Multiprocessing useful¶
+**When is Multiprocessing useful:**
-It is useful for CPU-bound tasks that have to do a lot of CPU operations for a large amount of data and require a lot of computation time.
-With multiprocessing you can split the data into equal parts an do parallel computing on different CPUs.
+- Useful for CPU-bound tasks involving extensive CPU operations on large datasets, requiring significant computation time.

-Example: Calculate the square numbers for all numbers from 1 to 1000000.
-Divide the numbers into equal sized parts and use a process for each subset.
+- Example: Calculating square numbers for all numbers from 1 to 1000000, using a process for each subset.

-GIL - Global interpreter lock¶
+**GIL - Global Interpreter Lock:**
+- **Definition:**
-This is a mutex (or a lock) that allows only one thread to hold control of the Python interpreter.
-This means that the GIL allows only one thread to execute at a time even in a multi-threaded architecture.
+  - A mutex (or lock) that permits only one thread to control the Python interpreter at any given time.

-Why is it needed?¶
-It is needed because CPython's (reference implementation of Python) memory management is not thread-safe.
-Python uses reference counting for memory management.
-It means that objects created in Python have a reference count variable that keeps track of the number of references that point to the object.
-When this count reaches zero, the memory occupied by the object is released.
-The problem was that this reference count variable needed protection from race conditions where two threads increase or decrease its value simultaneously.
-If this happens, it can cause either leaked memory that is never released or incorrectly release the memory while a reference to that object still exists.
+  - Imposes a restriction, allowing only one thread's execution at a time, even in a multi-threaded architecture.

+- **Purpose and Necessity:**
+  - **Memory Management in CPython:**
+    - CPython, the reference implementation of Python, employs reference counting for memory management.
+    - Objects in Python have a reference count variable, tracking the number of references pointing to the object.
+    - If the reference count reaches zero, the memory occupied by the object is released.

+  - **Thread-Safety Concerns:**
+    - CPython's reference counting is not inherently thread-safe.
+    - Without protection, simultaneous increases or decreases in the reference count by two threads can lead to race conditions.
+    - Race conditions may result in either leaked memory or premature release of memory while a reference to the object still exists.

+- **Avoiding the GIL:**
+  - The GIL is a source of controversy in the Python community due to its impact on concurrency.

-How to avoid the GIL¶
+  - **Main Strategies to Avoid the GIL:**
-The GIL is very controversial in the Python community.
-The main way to avoid the GIL is by using multiprocessing instead of threading.
-Another (however uncomfortable) solution would be to avoid the CPython implementation and use a free-threaded Python implementation like Jython or IronPython.
-A third option is to move parts of the application out into binary extensions modules, i.e. use Python as a wrapper for third party libraries (e.g. in C/C++).
-This is the path taken by numpy and scipy.
+    1. **Use Multiprocessing:**
+       - Opt for multiprocessing over threading to sidestep the GIL limitations.
+       - Each process operates independently with its own GIL, enabling parallel execution.

+    2. **Explore Alternative Implementations:**
+       - Use free-threaded Python implementations like Jython or IronPython, which lack a GIL.
+       - These alternatives offer a different approach to threading and may suit specific use cases.

+    3. **Utilize Binary Extensions Modules:**
+       - Move portions of the application into binary extensions modules.
+       - Python can act as a wrapper for third-party libraries, especially those written in C/C++.
+       - Exemplified by the approach taken by numpy and scipy.

+- **Controversies and Community Discussions:**
+  - The GIL has sparked ongoing debates within the Python community.
+  - Developers continually explore proposals and discussions aimed at mitigating GIL-related challenges and seeking alternative solutions.

+Understanding the GIL's purpose, challenges, and avoidance strategies is essential for Python developers navigating concurrency issues in their applications.